-- I. Complete 123 semester hours acceptable to the College including the following: - A. 54 hours in the TrinityQuest program. - B. 36 hours in General Education, which include the following requirements: - 1.
-Fine Arts and Humanities (3 hours).
-Includes courses in Literature, Biblical Literature, Philosophy, Music, Art and Drama. - 2.
-English and Literature (6 hours).
-Two courses in English Composition are required. - 3.
-Science or Mathematics (3 hours).
-Includes courses in Biology, Physics, Chemistry, Geology, Astronomy, Environmental Science, College Algebra, Calculus, etc. - 4.
-Social and Behavioral Science (3 hours).
-Includes courses in History, Political Science, Economics, Psychology, Cultural Anthropology, Sociology, or other similar courses. - 5.
-General Education Electives (21 hours).
-Includes courses from above categories and, in addition, courses in Speech, Critical Thinking, Ethics, Languages, Computer Science, Physical Education, and College Orientation. - C. 33 hours in Open Electives. - II.
-Achieve a cumulative GPA of at least 2.0 (on a 4.0 scale) on all TrinityQuest course work. - III.
+- I. Complete 123 semester hours acceptable to the College including the following: - a.
+54 hours in the TrinityQuest program (with at least a 2.0 cumulative grade point average on all Trinity Quest course work. - b.
+36 hours in General Education. - c.
+33 hours in Open Electives.

+- II.
+Satisfactory completion of the Bible Theology Test and Trinity College assessment evaluations. - III.
 Satisfy all financial obligations to the College and be in good standing with the College. - IV.
 Satisfy Christian Service requirements. - V. Show continued evidence of a consistent, genuine, Christian testimony. - VI.
 Show continued essential agreement with the Doctrinal Statement of the College. - VII.
 Be recommended for graduation by the faculty, Vice President for Academic Affairs, and the Board of Trustees.